ovh/docs/pages/account/billing/billing_best_practices/guide.en-gb.md

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >
 > This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend that you contact a specialist service provider and/or discuss the issue with our community on <https://community.ovh.com/en/> if you face difficulties or doubts.
+Nevertheless, we recommend that you contact a specialist service provider and/or discuss the issue with our community of users.
 You can find more information in the [Go further](#gofurther) section of this guide.
 >

 ## Requirements